 Output 3: Learning Community of innovators strengthened through increased access to approaches and methodologies for policy innovation and networking

 The Thailand Policy Lab will broaden stakeholder engagement and partnership for co-creation (for example through targeted outreach, forums, dialogues, roundtables, site visits, etc.) These processes would support a pivot toward a strengthened community of innovators and protocols designed to share knowledge, experiences and lessons learned.
 Partnership through data and information sharing will also be integrated to help leverage the full potential of real-world evidence in innovation in policy making.

+The third Output focuses on building, facilitating, and maintaining connections between innovators, through the creation of spaces (platforms, series of national and local events, communities) that allow innovators and stakeholders in the policymaking ecosystem to connect and create a multi-disciplinary effort to tackle complex issues.
+While this may include policymakers, government officials and stakeholders, this Output also highlights the special role of the public in participating in the wider conversations on policy innovation.
+Similar to the second Output, the long-term impact of this work is a society where policy innovation is valued and promoted, which in turn multiplies the number policy innovation projects beyond ones which are undertaken by the Thailand Policy Lab itself.

 The following areas will guide the core activities of the Thailand Policy Lab, subject to regular updates in response to changing government priorities and emerging policy challenge.
 For the planning and implementation of activities, the project seeks to ensure complementarity and synergy among these pillars.
 The full and effective participation of all relevant stakeholders and accountable, and inclusive governance is a key guiding principle for implementing activities under all the three pillars.